bauripalash/article-archive/tech/2018-08-07-Start-Photography-With-Android.md

 ### Adobe's Photo Editors

-Adobe has released a plenty of editing tools over the last couple of years.
+Adobe has released plenty of editing tools over the last couple of years.
 Some of the options include Adobe Photoshop Express, Adobe Photoshop Mix, and Adobe Lightroom.
 Each one has a variety of features to help you do things.

 The only potential caveat is that some of them require an Adobe Creative Cloud subscription in order to use all of the features.